Mnemotechnician/kotlin-mindustry-mod-template/README.md

 Everything is similar to the previous paragraph, except that the file will be named `compiled-mod-desktop.jar` and will __only be usable on desktop__.

 ***__You should never upload this file as a release.
 At least a public one.
-There's a lot of mobile users in the community and they won't be able to use your mod at all: it will be installable but will not load__***
+There's a lot of mobile users in the community and they won't be able to use your mod at all: it will install but will not load__***